luisan00/Wrapper4Insight/README.md

 You can check <a href="https://github.com/bitpay/insight-api">Insight-API</a> repository for know more details.
 ## Requeriments:
  - Python 2.7
- - Free time and a cup of coffe
+ - Free time and a cup of coffe :p

 This software is under a MIT license,